Maanikya/r2drive/README.md

 - [x] Add file uploading
 - [x] Add Posthog analytics
 - [x] Sort files and folders order
-- [ ] Add delete functionality
+- [x] Add delete functionality
 - [ ] Real homepage and onboarding

-Till 2:58:30
+Till 3:11

+## Follow-ups

+- [x] Folder delete functionality
+Fetch all the folders that have it as a parent

 ## References